- 21.6 million

 What the World Food Programme is doing in Yemen

-In 2022, WFP aims to provide nearly 13 million people with food assistance as in-kind rations of flour, pulses, oil, sugar, salt, or voucher or cash to purchase the same quantity of food.
+In 2023, WFP aims to provide 15 million people with food assistance as in-kind rations of flour, pulses, oil, sugar, salt, or voucher or cash to purchase the same quantity of food.

 Through this system, people receive cash equal to the value of the food basket provided to families, which will inject much-needed liquidity into the economy.
 Much higher food prices in the south versus the north of Yemen means the cash amount is different.